-- It is encouraged that the width of buildings is kept within a range of 75-85m in length to provide for relief in the street wall and create opportunities for mid-block linkages and courtyards.
-If this is not possible, ensure buildings incorporate massing breaks and/or changes in plane at least every 40-60m to avoid massing that overwhelms the pedestrian zone. - The height of the building podium should be limited to 6 storeys. - For floors above the podium (not including tower floor plates), a minimum step back of 1.5m from the face of the podium wall should be provided.

-- For buildings up to 6 storeys, reinforce the pedestrian scale of the streetscape/streetwall by incorporating a physical or visual break after the 2nd or 3rd floors (i.e. material change when on the same plane; cantilever podium; stepback above the 2nd or 3rd level). - When abutting low-rise residential blocks, appropriate transitions in height should be provided; consider: - Limiting podium height to 2 floors above/ below that of the adjacent low-rise development. - Terracing podium down towards the adjacent low-rise development. - For residential developments, the ground floor should be minimum 4.0m high.
-For mixed-use developments with non-residential uses at grade, the ground floor should be minimum 4.5m high. - For developments/blocks with more than one building, a range of heights (variation) should be provided, and a height hierarchy/strategy related to site conditions and context (existing and planned) should be established. - Towers should be designed to: - Have an average floorplate of a maximum of 750 850m2. - Be placed to minimize shadow/wind impacts. - Allow for a maximum of 50% of their elevations to extend to the ground without the presence of a podium.
+- It is encouraged to incorporate massing breaks and/or significant changes in plane at least every 55m to avoid massing that overwhelms the pedestrian zone.
+Ensure breaks are minimum 3m deep and 6m wide, where feasible, to provide for effective vertical breaks. - The height of the building podium (except for the buildings along Trafalgar Road) should be limited to 80% of the right-of-way width up to a maximum of 6 storeys.
+The height of the building podium along Trafalgar Road should be limited to 8 storey. - For buildings up to 6 storeys, reinforce the pedestrian scale of the streetscape/streetwall by incorporating a physical or visual break after the 2nd or 3rd floors (i.e. material change when on the same plane; cantilever podium; stepback above the 2nd or 3rd level). - When abutting residential blocks with lower built form, appropriate transitions in height should be provided; consider terracing podium down towards the adjacent lower development. - For residential developments, the ground floor should be minimum 4.0m high.
+For mixed-use developments with non-residential uses at grade, the ground floor should be minimum 4.5m high.